Local entropy production rate of run-and-tumble particles

 where $L$ is the spatial period.
 The minimum and maximum speed values are $v_{min}=v_0/2$ and $v_{max}=3v_0/2$, see the profile of $w(x)=v(x)/v_0$ in Fig. (\ref{fig:rt_cos})b.
 In this case it is not easy to obtain exact expressions of the PDF $P(x)$ for generic $D$ and we have to resort to perturbative analysis previously developed, valid for small $D$.
 Perturbative expressions of $P(x)$ can be obtained as a function of $D_*=\alpha D/v_0^2$ up to the second order by using (\ref{Pser}) and (\ref{Pper_0})-(\ref{Pper_2}).
 For the local EPR $\pi(x)$ we can use (\ref{EPRd}) and (\ref{EPRd_0})-(\ref{EPRd_2}).

-Fig. (\ref{fig:rt_cos}) reports a comparison between numerical simulations and perturbative computation (we set $D=10^{-2}$, $v_0=1$, $L=1$).
-Panel (a) shows the behavior of $P(x)$ for increasing values of $\alpha$.
-Panel (b) displays the corresponding EPR profiles $\pi(x)$.
-As in the case of piecewise constant velocity, while $P(x)$ is peaked where $v(x)$ is lower (because $P_0(x) \propto 1/v(x)$), EPR is lower where particles are denser because those are the regions where they move slower.
-However, this result refers to the case of non-interacting bacteria.
+Fig. (\ref{fig:rt_cos}) reports a comparison between numerical simulations and perturbative computation.
+Panel (a) shows the behavior of $\pi(x)$ for increasing values of $D$ at fixed $\alpha=1$.
+Panel (b) and (c) show what happens when $\alpha$ is changed from $0.01$ to $10$ at fixed small $D=10^{-2}$, in particular panel (b) displays the density profiles $P(x)$, while panel (c) shows $\pi(x)$.
+As in the case of piecewise constant velocity, we observe a kind of ``inverse monotonicity'' between $P(x)$ and $\pi(x)$ -- see Eq. (\ref{smallD2}) -- which is qualitatively explained by the expectation that $\pi(x)$ is larger where $v(x)$ is larger and therefore where $P(x)$ is smaller.
+Again, in the limit of small $D$, we can verify the fair prediction of Eq.~\eqref{smallD}, considering that $\langle v(x)^{-1} \rangle= 2/\sqrt{3} \approx 1.155$ and therefore $\pi(x)$ oscillates between $\sim 43$ and $\sim 130$.

+We stress that these results refer to the case of non-interacting bacteria.
 A natural question is what happens once we consider forces as obstacles since, in this case, feedback between local density and local velocity can lead to phase separation.